DavidDock/cheers-api/README.md

 * Can delete own star in api

 ##### Results
-A single star can be correctly viewed in /stars/int:pk/ API view and only the owner of the star can successfully destory the star in the view.
+A single star can be correctly viewed in /stars/int:pk/ API view and only the owner of the star can successfully destroy the star in the view.

 #### Create Cheer-drf
 As a developer I can create cheer and view in admin